JenniferShelton/JenniferShelton.github.io/_episodes/80-single-cell-rna.md

 ---
 title: "Single-cell RNA"
-teaching: 3h
+teaching: 60
-exercises: 10
+exercises: 120
 questions:
 - How can I prepare a single-cell dataset for input into analysis?
 - How can I evaluate the quality of a single-cell RNA-Seq dataset?
 - How can I visualize a single-cell dataset?
 - How can I annotate cell types in a single-cell dataset?
 objectives:
-- Move from a downloaded gene-cell count matrix to a filtered, normalized version of this dataset.
+- Apply standard single-cell workflow methods such as QC filtering and normalization given a gene-cell count matrix.
-- Create visualizations of quality metrics and dimensional reduction to summarize the data.
+- Understand the visualizations that come with a typical single-cell RNA workflow.
-- Annotate each cell with a cluster and a cell type label.
+- Implement clustering and differential expression methods to classify each cell with the proper cell type label.
 keypoints:
 - Single-cell RNA analysis often starts with a gene-cell count matrix.
 - Each dot in the scatter plots from a single-cell RNA analysis, or column in a heatmap, often represents a cell.